orian34/travelogues/_posts/2022-10-17-littlemonkey.md

 "What troubles you so?" asked Little Monkey.

-"I can't decide on which shell to wear, I want to change it because it's already worn-out.
+"I can't decide on which shell to wear, I want to change it because it's already worn out.
 I hate this body of mine, I have to find something better to show instead.
 I'm too frail so I have to get a suitable protection, but it has to catch the eye too!" said Hermit Crab.

 Little Monkey thought for a moment, then answered: "Are you really in need of it?"